muratk5n/thirdwave/en/README.md

 ---

-For AFG pullout, people apparently didn't like its execution..
-It didn't "look good" to them..
-WH could've done pre-spin perhaps but were caught unawares on Tali.
+AFG pullout, people apparently didn't like its execution..
+It didn't "look good"..
+WH could've done pre-spin perhaps but were caught unawares themselves on Tali.

 ---